Sardinia itinerary

 Day 8

-Today we be picked from our accommodation by Fabrizio and his team for a remarkable day exploring the heartland of Sardinia: its rugged mountains; its isolated villages and its ancient traditions.
-This will include visits to the famous murals of Orgosolo (once a bandit stronghold); a fabulous outdoor lunch with some local shepherds; and, in the afternoon, a visit to fascinating museum that celebrates the districts long history.
+Today we will be picked from our accommodation by Fabrizio and his team for a remarkable day exploring the heartland of Sardinia: its rugged mountains; its isolated villages and its ancient traditions.
+This will include visits to the famous murals of Orgosolo (once a bandit stronghold) and the mask museum that celebrates the districts long history.
+We will have an outdoor lunch with some local shepherds.
+Dinner is at our accommodation.
+(Lunch/Dinner)

 Day 9